chihlinwei/ArgentinaSSP245/tutorials/tute4.md

 # Excercises

-- Display how much SSP126 reduces the negative impacts of climate changes compared to SSP245 from 2081 to 2100.
+- Compare and display the reduction in negative impacts of climate change for SSP126 versus SSP245 from 2081 to 2100.

-- Display the extent to which SSP585 increases the negative impact over SSP245 from 2081 to 2100.
+- Compare and display the increase in negative impacts of climate change for SSP585 versus SSP245 from 2081 to 2100.

-- Display how much SSP126 may increase sponge habitat suitability compared to SSP245 from 2081 to 2100.
+- Compare and display the potential increase in sponge habitat suitability for SSP126 versus SSP245 from 2081 to 2100.

-- Display how much SSP585 may decrease sponge habitat suitability compared to SSP245 from 2081 to 2100.
+- Compare and display the potential decrease in sponge habitat suitability for SSP126 versus SSP245 from 2081 to 2100.